Who Am I? (1998 film): Plot

 Morgan hears of "Who Am I?" and sends a hitman team to kill him.
 Morgan also pretends to be his ally, telling him to contact him if he is in danger.
 After escaping from the hitmen, Christine cracks a secret code written on a matchbook found on one of the dead operatives, which leads them to Rotterdam, in the Netherlands.
 "Who Am I?" and Christine bid Yuki farewell and head for Rotterdam to find more answers to his identity.
 In Rotterdam, "Who Am I?" discovers that Christine is actually an undercover CIA agent who tapped his calls.
 Not knowing whom to trust, he battles Sherman's hitmen and sneaks into the Willemswerf skyscraper alone, where he discovers the masterminds behind the kidnapping of the scientists.

 It is revealed that Morgan and General Sherman are about to sell the extraterrestrial compound to an influential arms dealer named Armano.
 While waiting for the online wire transfer to finish, the three men leave the conference room for a coffee break – giving "Who Am I?" time to sneak in and steal the disc containing the compound information.
-He also cancels the transaction and sends the money to a children's charity, which infuriates Armano.
+He also cancels the transaction and transfers the money to Save the Children instead, which infuriates Armano.
 Sherman and Armano send several men after "Who Am I?" to get the disc back.
 While in the process of escaping, "Who Am I?" defeats several hitmen and is found by Morgan.
 Once he discovers Morgan's betrayal, "Who Am I?" tries to kill Morgan, but is interrupted by Morgan's hitmen, who also try to take back the disc.
 "Who Am I?" fights them off and recovers the disk, but Morgan flees.
 "Who Am I?" regroups with Christine, who calls for the execution of a "Plan B".
 Several CIA agents join the pursuit of Morgan, cornering him on the Erasmus Bridge in cooperation with the Royal Netherlands Marine Corps.
 Christine takes Morgan into custody and asks "Who Am I?" if he has the disc.
 He throws the disc off the bridge and tells Christine that he will return to Africa.